ekizilkaya/academic-summarizer/README.md

 - **Target:** Top Journals in Communication
 - **Focus:** Quantitative Studies

-This application utilizes a large language model (LLM) API (currently Gemini, as it is one of the most capable free LLMs available) to generate concise summaries of recent academic papers, focusing on quantitative findings.
+This application utilizes a large language model's (LLM) application programming interface (API) [currently Gemini, as it is one of the most capable free LLMs available] to generate concise summaries of recent academic papers, focusing on quantitative findings.
 It is designed to help researchers stay up to date with the latest findings, particularly in quantitative research.

 ## Features ✨